 LTHW air unit heaters

 Many industrial buildings prefer to run their heating from a piped hot water circuit.
-Where heat is available in this form then the use of LTHW air unit heaters fed on hot water is invariably the most cost-effective method of space heating a room or building.
+Where heat is available in this form then the use of LTHW air unit heaters fed with hot water is invariably the most cost-effective method of space heating a room or building.
 As with electric fan heaters, there are a variety of types and options available and we aim to make choosing the right model as easy as possible.
-The following guidance is written around the LTHW unit heaters product range that we call the LH series.
+The following guidance is written around our LTHW unit heater extensive range that we call the LH series.
 They are also referred to as lphw unit heaters – (low pressure hot water).

 There is no doubt that if you have a good source of heated water on a piped circuit then these unit heaters are a very cost-effective way to discharge the heat in to the areas in which it is needed.
 Each model has a large range of heat output depending on the flow temperature, return temperature, ambient air temperature, and water flow rate.
 This means that with the addition of a recirculation air / fresh air mixer cabinet and suitable controls, these ranges are an ideal compliment to heat sources that are bit less controllable than straight oil gas or electricity fired systems.
 For biomass boilers, solar fed thermal stores and wind turbine heated thermal stores it is useful to have not only a quick and effective means of dumping excess heat, but also a system that can deliver heat from quite low temperatures and be easy to integrate with a secondary heating system when water temperature is too low.

 LTHW UNIT HEATERS – HOW MUCH OUTPUT?

 If you are using a water fed LTHW air unit heater to space heat an area, the implication is that you are using available surplus heat and this will be the principle heating for the area.
 As with any heating requirement the initial stage is to identify the size of the heat output requirement.
 Please contact us at Flexiheat UK for advice